Open all

 Around two-thirds of pupils opt into boarding, choosing between full or flexi.
 Full boarders are allowed home at weekends; flexis are able to upgrade; and day pupils can even book in for the occasional overnight – if an activity or rehearsal overruns beyond 9pm they can stay over at no extra cost.
 There are seven boarding and three day houses in total: four boys’ boarding; three girls’ boarding; one boys’ day house; one girls’ day house and one co-ed day house (an increasingly popular option).
 They’re all situated on site and close to the main college building, which makes getting around a breeze.
 Pupils share a room with two or three others until they reach Year 11, when they move to their own single bedrooms.
 We had a recent snoop round two girls’ houses which were both homely and comfortable – one had breath-taking views of the South Downs and a lovely huge common room.

-Day pupils regularly stay for evening school and supper.
+Day pupils regularly stay for evening school, events and supper.
 All meals are taken in the stunning, panelled dining room, which makes for a cosy, family environment, and the food, we were told, is great, with many ingredients sourced locally, including from the school farm.

 Lancing school community

 Pupils we spoke to said they feel very supported by staff and friends; there are lots of friendships between year groups, which add to the school’s family feel.
+The whole school even takes part in a 12-mile hike (or run for those who want an extra challenge) through the South Downs together once a year, with parents joining too, and a barbecue back at the school afterwards.
+New parents are welcomed at a special supper and there are coffee mornings in the pavilion before Saturday fixtures.
+Plenty of online events ensure overseas parents are part of the fold too.
 There’s also a strong alumni network, known as the 'The OL Club', with former pupils regularly popping back for mentoring and careers talks.

 And finally...